JGrater/ADA-SQA-Todo-Application/README.md

-# ADA SQA "To Do List Application"
+# ADA SQA "To Do List Application" UI
-## This is an application made for the SQA module week 2
+## This is the front end UI for an application made for the SQA module week 2
+### The back end service repo can be found here: https://github.com/kasandrop/ADA-Todo

 ### Test Suite Results